bitzesty/ansible_packages/README.md

 #### Author Information

-This role was created in 2014 by developers from (Bitzesty LTD)[https://github.com/bitzesty].
+This role was created in 2015 by developers from [Bitzesty LTD](https://github.com/bitzesty).